Merovex/verku/README.md

     $ verku new mybook

-This command creates a directory <tt>mybook</tt> with the following structure (may be slightly different in production):
+This command creates a directory <tt>mybook</tt> with the following structure:

     mybook
     ├── _verku.yml